Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Colts stats and trends

-- Indianapolis has six wins against the spread in 10 games this season.

-- This year, the Colts won ATS in their only game as an underdog of 7 points or more.

-- Indianapolis' games this season have hit the over six times in 10 opportunities (60%).
+- Indianapolis' games this year have hit the over in 60% of its opportunities (six times in 10 games with a set point total).

-- Indianapolis is 6-4 against the spread and 5-5 overall in games when it records more than 15.0 points.
+- Indianapolis is 6-4 against the spread and 5-5 overall in games when it puts up more than 15.0 points.

 - When Indianapolis picks up more than 274.1 yards, the team is 6-3 against the spread and 5-4 overall.

-- The Colts have 10 giveaways this season, while the Bills have 24 takeaways.
+- This year the Colts have 10 turnovers, 14 fewer than the Bills have takeaways (24).

 Home and road insights

-- At home, as 7-point favorites or greater, the Bills are unbeaten ATS (3-0).
+- At home, as 7-point favorites or more, the Bills are unbeaten ATS (3-0).

-- This year, in four home games, Buffalo has gone over the total once.
+- Buffalo has hit the over once in four home games this season.

-- Away from home, Indianapolis is 2-2 overall and 3-1 against the spread.
+- This year in away games, Indianapolis is 3-1 against the spread and 2-2 overall.

-- In three of four road games this season, Indianapolis has gone over the total.
+- In four away games this year, Indianapolis has hit the over three times.

 Powered by Data Skrive.